- 13 October 2020

 The final piece in the B-Series puzzle is the BXS range, the world’s first cores designed specifically for automotive safety.
 We unveiled our XS range of cores back in July, so read our blog post to learn all the details of what these provide.
 As a summary, these cores are built using our processes that have been independently verified to conform to ISO 26262, the safety standard for automotive electronics.
 As such, it makes it quicker and easier for our customers to integrate them into systems that are designed to be functionally safe, ensuring that it can detect and log errors and permit the system to respond accordingly.
 These cores are not only designed to be relied upon to display critical information on high-resolution digital dashboards, but they also have the compute power to run advanced driver assistance systems (ADAS) and have been optimised to run ADAS applications with greater efficiency than any other cores on the market.
 Naturally, as well as the hardware they are supported by our Imagination safety-critical driver and are supplied with all the documentation that goes along with ISO 26262 conformance.

 A key feature underlying the BXS range is Tile Region Protection (TRP), where render checks are performed only on those parts of the screen displaying safety-critical information, so we can maximise performance while maintaining safety.
-Our loosely couple decentralised technology means that where functional safety is not necessary, multi-core solutions can either be set to run together to maximise performance or, when it is required, to check each other’s output for the highest levels of safety.
+Our loosely coupled decentralised technology means that where functional safety is not necessary, multi-core solutions can either be set to run together to maximise performance or, when it is required, to check each other’s output for the highest levels of safety.

 Of course, as well as multi-core our GPUs also offer hardware virtualization, a feature that we have had for several years.
 This uses our HyperLane technology so that even within each core you can run multiple applications, on different OSs, with full isolation and security, offering even more flexibility for automotive applications.
 On top of that, with AI Synergy the same GPU could be used for both graphics and AI applications.
 For example, in an automotive use case, using a dual-core GPU, one display could be funning a functionally safe dashboard, while the other GPU could be using its graphics performance to run an infotainment screen and its AI performance to run a driving monitoring function, all at the same time, with full robustness and security.